zenforcode/zendsa/adm/intro_algo_design.md

 Suppose that you are an actor that has to choose different movie offers to join in.
 Each offer comes with first and and day of filming.
 Whenever you accept a job, you must commit to being availbale throughout the entire period.
+Below you have your list of offers with start date and end date.

 | Movie Title         | Start Date  | End Date  | Overlaps With |